 You may qualify to register for an electricity licence exemption if you fall into one of the following exemption categories.
 Make sure you read our Registration Guideline for Exempt Persons to confirm you have identified the correct category.

-If you don't fall into any of these exemption categories, you need to apply to us for an electricity licence.
+If you do not fall into any of these exemption categories, you may need to apply to us for an electricity licence.

 What activities need registering

-You may need to register with us for a licensing exemption if you are involved in:
+You may need to register with us for a licence exemption if you are involved in:

 - network (supply) activities